pingcap/docs/system-variables.md

 - Persists to cluster: Yes
 - Default value: `1h0m0s`
 - Range: `[10m0s, 8760h0m0s]`
-- This variable is used to control the scheduling interval of the TTL job in the background.
-For example, if the current value is set to `1h0m0s`, each table with TTL attributes will clean up expired data once every hour.
+- This variable is used to control the scheduling interval of TTL jobs in the background.
+For example, if the current value is set to `1h0m0s`, each table with TTL attributes cleans up expired data once every hour.

 ### tidb_ttl_job_schedule_window_start_time <span class="version-mark">New in v6.5.0</span>